8 Argentina Geographic Regions

 It progressively widens towards the south and is morphologically similar to the Extra-Andean Patagonia, due to the stair-shaped plateaus.

-The Argentine Sea generally presents a moderate surge and its tidal-range increases towards the south.
+The Argentine Sea generally presents a moderate swell and the amplitude of its tides increases towards the south.

 8- Argentine Antarctica